mcaceresb/stata-gtools/docs/usage/gstats_hdfe.md

             criteria than the squared norm and setting the tolerance too low might negatively impact performance or with some algorithms run into numerical precision problems.

+- `traceiter` Trace algorithm iterations.

+- `standardize` Standardize variables before algorithm (may be faster but is slighty less precise).

 ### Gtools options